LeeAbell79/quorum-network-dashboard/README.md

   ```
   OR

-  create table if you have postgres running:
+  create database if you have postgres running:
   ```
   psql -h localhost -p 5432 -U postgres -c "CREATE DATABASE governance_dev;"
   ```